paulc4/mvc-exceptions/blog.md

 Notice that the method signature of ```resolveException``` does not include the ```Model```.
 This is why
 ```@ExceptionHandler``` methods cannot be injected with the model.

-You can, if you wish, implement your own <code>HandlerExceptionResolver</code> to setup your own custom
+You can, if you wish, implement your own `HandlerExceptionResolver` to setup your own custom
 exception handling system.
 Handlers typically implement Spring's `Ordered` interface so you can define the
 order that the handlers run in.

 ###SimpleMappingExceptionResolver

-Spring has long provided a simple but convenient implementation of <code>HandlerExceptionResolver</code>
+Spring has long provided a simple but convenient implementation of `HandlerExceptionResolver`
-that you may well find being used in your appication already - the <code>SimpleMappingExceptionResolver</code>.
+that you may well find being used in your appication already - the `SimpleMappingExceptionResolver`.
 It provides options to:

   * Map exception class names to view names - just specify the classname, no package needed.
   * Specify a default (fallback) error page for any exception not handled anywhere else
   * Log a message (this is not enabled by default).
-  * Set the name of the <code>exception</code> attribute to add to the Model so it can be used inside a View
+  * Set the name of the `exception` attribute to add to the Model so it can be used inside a View
 (such as a JSP).
 By default this attribute is named ```exception```.
 Set to ```null``` to disable.
 Remember
 that views returned from `@ExceptionHandler` methods _do not_ have access to the exception but views
-defined to <code>SimpleMappingExceptionResolver</code> _do_.
+defined to `SimpleMappingExceptionResolver` _do_.

 Here is a typical configuration using XML: